ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

    a [command][RACCommand] or
    [-rac_signalForSelector:][NSObject+RACSelectorSignal] instead.

+When subjects _are_ necessary, they should almost always be the "base" input for a signal chain, not used in the middle of one.

 ## Implementing new operators

 RAC provides a long list of built-in operators for [streams][RACStream] and